JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-06-Apulchra-Genome-Assembly.md

 ```

 This looks so much better than the canu assembly!
 The previous canu assembly was 94.4% complete, but had only 9.4% single copy BUSCOs and 85% duplicated BUSCOs.
 Ideally, the duplication level should be lower.
 The hifiasm assembly had 93.3% completeness, 92% single copy BUSCOs, and 1.3% duplicated BUSCOs.
 Hifiasm is definitely the way to go for assembly.
 Now I just have to wait until the blast prok is done so I can remove any contamination.
 After I remove contamination, I will re-assemble using hifiasm.

+### 20240313

+Blast prok failed after 2 days and then restarted on Andromeda.
+Maybe I should stop the code after 2 days...idk.
+Maybe I need to increase the memory for the job?
+Canceling the job (`305351`) and increasing the memory (`#SBATCH --mem=500GB`).
+Submitted batch job 308997